MoonSonata3/simulated-annealing/README.md

 # simulated-annealing
-this following repository has scripts to explore the travelling salesman problem<br>
+this following repository has scripts to explore the travelling salesman problem.
+The python scripts in the contents beneath are for the three given datasets.
+The text files include the data and are needed to run the code. <br>

 ### License:
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)